 Under this proposal, the District would provide propane fired instantaneous water heaters to customers to replace their existing electric resistance water heaters.
-In addition to replacing the water heaters, for those customers that do not have propane, additional costs would be needed to provide propane tanks and propane piping for the new water heaters.
+For those customers who currently do not currently use propane, there would be additional costs for propane tanks and propane piping for the new water heaters.
 The cost effectiveness of this measure does not include the additional cost of propane for the customer.
 At \$2.50 per gallon, using propane to heat water would cost the equivalent of \$0.10 per kWh.